 Jojoba is most widely used as a carrier oil, meaning that it is used to dilute other oils and ingredients before they are put on the skin.
 On its own, however, jojoba oil is also very moisturizing and can be used to treat sunburns, psoriasis, and acne.

 Fragrant almond oil is also a carrier oil like Jojoba oil, but its antibacterial and anti-inflammatory properties also make it great for treating acne, rashes, and dryness.
-Almond oil is high in antioxidant vitamin E, and is gentle enough to be used on even the most sensitive skin.
+Almond oil is high in antioxidant vitamin E and is gentle enough to be used on even the most sensitive skin.
 Use almond oil in its pure state as a makeup remover and moisturizer, or mix with fine sugar to make an exfoliating scrub.

 Cocoa butter is extracted from the same cocoa bean used to make chocolate.
 Rich in fatty acids, this oil is loaded with antioxidant and moisturizing properties.
 Cocoa butter has a melting point just below human body temperature and it’s easily absorbed by the skin, so it’s perfect for making lotions and body butters.
 Cocoa butter is high in vitamin E, which is a natural antioxidant.
 Cocoa butter also has a long shelf life which makes it great for stabilizing natural skin care products.
-Cocoa butter is great for chapped lips, preventing stretchmarks, and as a daily moisturizer for dry skin.
+Cocoa butter is great for chapped lips, preventing stretch marks, and as a daily moisturizer for dry skin.
 Try Dr. Fedorenko’s Skin Stick to experience the moisturizing power of cocoa butter.

 NATURAL ACTIVATED CHARCOAL

 Activated charcoal removes toxins and other harmful substances from your body.
 It can be consumed or applied topically for its benefits.
 Charcoal can also be used to exfoliate the skin.
-These combined properties makes charcoal an effective ingredient for treating acne.
+These combined properties make charcoal an effective ingredient for treating acne.

 Originating in Africa, shea butter has been used as a natural skin moisturizer for hundreds of years.
 Shea butter works by preventing the loss of your skin’s natural moisture while improving your skin’s elasticity and radiance.

 Castor oil is actually a “drying oil” and can be used to treat excessively oily skin and acne.
-Mix with a small amount with a carrier oil for an effective skin cleanser.
+Mix with a small amount of a carrier oil for an effective skin cleanser.
 As an added benefit, castor oil also promotes hair on the scalp, eyebrows, and eyelashes.

 We have only begun to scrape the surface of the skin and health benefits of natural ingredients.